amunkharel/AuctionHouse-Socket_Programming-/README.md

    Wait Auction Message – Separate Thread created for agent to wait on whether he won the item on auction or got outbidded. <br>

 ## Know Bugs and Feature Request
+   1) We forgot to add the item description in the project.
+Our item has info such as name, minimum-bid but does not have description for the item. <br>
+   2) We did not create menu for bank.
+We wanted a menu to terminate bank.
+It was goal with least priority but we did not get to it since we got busy fixing bugs <br>
+   3) Agent does not know what items he has.
+Agent just gets a congratulations message on which item the agent got but it cannot see its list of item. <br>
+   4) Items are hard coded in the program and not generated randomly.
+Every auction house gets the same item. <br>
+   5) When I terminate Agent, it prints "Eof exception " on auction house, but the program runs normally <br>

 ## References